sictweb/bti425-2020/notes/web-api-v1.md

 * Delete item

 This goal will work for a web service that handles ANY kind of data.
 Obviously, a more complex data model will have more request handlers, but they all share the same core design, and handle these five - or variants of these five - requests.

+> See the course's code repository for ready-to-use (and edit) templates.

 The core getting-started code looks something like the following.
 It assumes it is working with a "user" object that has a first name and a last name (as string data).